 Ganesh Chaturthi Detailed Information

 The idols of Lord Ganesh are worshiped every day, with an aarti in the evening.
-The largest Ganesh statues, on display to the public, are usually taken out and immersed in water on Anant Chaturdashi in grand street processions featuring a cacophony of traditional drumming and crackers.
+The largest Ganesh statues, on display to the public, are taken out and immersed in water on Anant Chaturdashi in grand street processions featuring a cacophony of traditional drumming and crackers.
 Many people who keep an idol in their homes carry out the immersion much before this though.
 However, such immersions only take place on odd days -- one and a half, three, five, and seven days after Ganesh Chaturthi.

 What is the Significance of Anant Chaturdashi?

 You may be wondering why the immersion of Ganeshi idols concludes on this day.
 Why is it special?
 In Sanskrit, Anant refers to eternal or infinite energy, or immortality.
 The day is actually devoted to the worship of Lord Anant, an incarnation of Lord Vishnu (the preserver and sustainer of life, also referred to as the supreme being).
 Chaturdashi means the "fourteenth".
-In this case, the occasion falls on the 14th day of the bright half of the moon during the month of Bhadrapada on the Hindu calendar.
+In this case, the occasion falls on the 14th day of the bright half of the moon during the month of Bhadrapad on the Hindu calendar.